joan41868/full-stack-dev-exercise/README.md

 ```

-This command will start 3 containers:
+This command will start 2 containers:
 - api - the Nest.js application, exposed at host's 80 port
-- app - the React application, exposed at host's 3000 port
 - test-mongo - the database, exposed at host's 27017 port